 Bog and Whorled Wood Asters

 Oclemena E.L.
-Greene is a small northeastern North American genus of 2 distinct species of pink to rose-violet rayed asters and a white to pink rayed species native to the SEUS.
+Greene is a small northeastern North American genus of three distinct species of pink to rose-violet rayed asters and a white to pink rayed species native to the SEUS.
 All have a chromosome base number of x=9 (2n=18).
 The genus is defined on the basis of fruit and phyllary traits; cypselae (fruits) are glandular and have a quadruple pappus of two short and two long whorls of bristles, the inner most with narrow clavate tips (Semple and Hood 2005); phyllaries are narrow and have a chlorophyllous zone restricted to narrow bands along the raised midrib.

 This small group of asters were thought to be related to Doellingeria (Jones 1980; Semple and Brouillet 1980), but cpDNA analysis revealed that the two genera were not closely related within the tribe (Brouillet, Allen, Semple and Ito 2001).